EduBarreira1212/car-store-form/README.md

 # React Quote list vote

-This project created with Create react app has the function of show a form and send to a API generate by DronaHQ
+This project created with Create react app has the function of show a form and send to a API generate by DronaHQ and get the data from this API and render in a list

 ## Stack

+**Front-end:** React, TypeScript
-**Front-end:** React, TypeScript, Styled components, axios
+**Packages:** Formik, Axios, Styled components, React router

 ## Learnings

-In this project i learn how to use validate the form and to make a POST to a URL
+In this project i learned how to use Formik, validate the form and to make a POST/GET to a URL

 ## Available Scripts